Mouvedia/cb-fetch/README.md

 - cannot set request headers
 - no credentials
 - same scheme restriction
+- the informational and redirection status code classes are considered errors
+- the response's status code and status text are not supplied

 #### Exposed headers
 If the `mode` is set to `cors` and the server returns a non-empty `Access-Control-Expose-Headers` HTTP header, the corresponding exposed headers' field names must be set to `true` explicitly for the normalized response's headers to be properly populated on browsers powered by Gecko ≤20.